phpgt/fetch/README.md

 Asynchronous HTTP client, [PSR-7 compatible][psr-7] implementation of the [Fetch Standard][fetch-standard] which defines requests, responses, and the process that binds them: _fetching_.

-This repository provides a [_PHP-HTTP Client Implementation_][php-http-client] for standardised HTTP interoperability.
+This repository is compatible with [PSR-18 HTTP Clients][psr-18] for standardised HTTP interoperability.

 See also, the [JavaScript implementation][fetch-js] that ships as standard in all modern browsers.